-The village manager, clinical manager, three-unit coordinators and five registered nurses have been employed to date.
-Staffing for the care centre is not yet complete.
+The village manager, clinical manager, two-unit coordinators, seven registered nurses and seven caregivers have been employed to date.
+There are sufficient registered nurses and caregivers employed to cover the initial opening.
+Interviews continue for further staff to cover the roster as resident numbers increase.

 There is a documented training programme which exceeds eight hours annually.
 There is an attendance register for each training session and an electronic individual staff member record of educational courses offered, including in-services; competency questionnaires; online learning; and external professional development.
-All senior caregivers and RNs already employed have current medication competencies.
 Registered nurses, senior caregivers, caregivers, activities and lifestyle staff, and van drivers will be expected to have a current first aid certificate.

 All caregivers will be encouraged to complete New Zealand Qualification Authority (NZQA) through Careerforce.
-Caregivers are yet to be appointed including caregivers allocated to the dementia unit who may have or will be enrolled in the dementia unit standards.
+All seven caregivers currently employed are either level 3 or level 4 qualified.

 Registered nurses will be supported to maintain their professional competency through attendance at regular journal club meetings; implemented competencies for RNs, and caregivers related to specialised procedures or treatments including infection control, wound management medication and insulin competencies.
 The clinical manager has completed interRAI training.
 Staff will be expected to complete online training that covers Māori health development, cultural diversity and cultural awareness, safety and spirituality training that support the principles of Te Tiriti o Waitangi.
-All training has yet to be completed by staff employed and those yet to be recruited.